hdezerto/rleai_project/notes.md

 	- Ensure the RL agent receives this new information at every step.

 3. **Train the RL Policy**
-	- Use your training script (e.g., `custom_ppo_train.py`) to train a policy with the new observation space.
+	- Use your training script to train a policy with the new observation space.
 	- The agent should now have access to both internal state and exteroceptive (height map) information.